 The rest of this article is organized as follows.
-In Sec. \ref{s1}, we show first the mathematical notions needed in this article, then we present the assumptions of the quantum static resource theories considered here have.
+In Sec. \ref{s1}, we show first the mathematical notions needed in this article, then we present the assumptions of the quantum static resource theories considered here.
 Besides, we obtain a sufficient condition on the transformations of two quantum states under the resource nongenerating operations.
-In Sec. \ref{s3}, we propose how to quantify a channel under the dynamical resource theory of RNOs, then we address the erasure task of a quantum operation with the aid of absolutely resource nongenerating operations.
-In Sec. \ref{s4}, we consider two applications of the RNOs, we first present the bounds of the asymptotic cost of a quantum state through the resource nongenerating operations, we also address the classical capacity of a communication task under the quantum dynamical resource of coherence.
+In Sec. \ref{s3}, we propose how to quantify a channel under the dynamical resource theory of RNGs, then we address the erasure task of a quantum operation with the aid of absolutely resource nongenerating operations.
+In Sec. \ref{s4}, we consider two applications of the RNGs, we first present the bounds of conversion rates of quantum states through the resource nongenerating operations, we also address the classical capacity of a communication task under the quantum dynamical resource of coherence.